A Shriek in the Night (July 22, 1933)

-Do you know who Ginger Rogers was?
+Do you know who Virginia ‘Ginger’ Rogers was?
 If you are a fan of classic movies you immediately remember that she was the famous girl dancing partner for Fred Astaire.
 You probably remember her famous quote about dancing the same steps that Fred Astaire did . . . . . .
 Backwards and in high heels.
 Did you know that she was the daughter of a Marine from World War One?
 Whoa . . . .
 If you think that her father was that Marine, you would be wrong.

-Her birth father was estranged from her mother and her, kidnapping young Virginia several times before the courts stopped him and gave her mother full custody.
+Her birth father was estranged from Ginger and her mother, and he kidnapped young Virginia several times before the courts stopped him and gave her mother full custody.
 Her mother Lela, known as Lelee, served in the Marines when World War One broke out, and it was while her mom was a Marine that she met and married John Rogers.
 Ginger Rogers looked to this man as her father-figure and took his last name to change Virginia Katherine McMath into Ginger Rogers.
 How did the ‘Ginger’ name come about?
 Well, as a youngster Virginia had a young cousin who could not pronounce ‘Virginia’ and only got out something like ‘Ginny’ which morphed into ‘Ginger.’